penpot/penpot-docs/technical-guide/developer/ui.md

 #### Import the new component

-In the selected file add the new namespace from the `ds` folder in alphabetical order:
+In the selected file add the new namespace from the <code class="language-bash">ds</code> folder in alphabetical order:

 ```clojure
 [app.main.ui.ds.tab-switcher :refer [tab-switcher*]]